 In practicing the art of observation, you will emerge with renewed inspiration and a wealth of creative exercises to enrich your writing.
 You also will have a unique record of the everyday—testament to the way that attention to the ordinary, over time, accumulates into a powerful, living document of one’s relationship with the present.

 Mia Ayumi Malhotra has taught creative and expository writing in a variety of contexts, including Pinewood School, the University of Washington, and the UW Robinson Center for Young Scholars.
-She is passionate about inspiring writers of all ages through classroom instruction, author talks, and engaging craft-based writing workshops.
+She is passionate about inspiring writers of all ages through classroom instruction and engaging, craft-based writing workshops.
 Contact her for more information.